UPESEAT 2026 Exam Pattern: Check the Marking Scheme, Duration and More

 By Samridhi Mishra, Senior Executive

-UEPSEAT Exam Pattern 2026 - The University of Petroleum and Energy Studies (UPES) will soon release the UPESEAT 2026 exam pattern through the official notification.
-Candidates who wish to appear for the UPESEAT exam must check the UPESEAT exam pattern mentioned on this page.
-The exam pattern provides crucial details on the exam duration, format, marking scheme and more.
-Understanding the exam pattern of UPESEAT 2026 will help candidates prepare for the exam and perform well.
+UPESEAT Exam Pattern 2026 - The University of Petroleum and Energy Studies (UPES) will soon release the UPESEAT 2026 exam pattern through a notification.
+UPESEAT exam aspirants must check the exam pattern mentioned on this page to know details about the exam duration, format, marking scheme and more.
 The UPESEAT question paper will have 125 questions each for 1 mark.
 Candidates have to attempt the paper in 2 hours, there is also no negative marking in the UPESEAT exam.

-The UPESEAT paper will have 4 subjects- Physics, Chemistry, Mathematics and English language comprehension.
-It is important to have a clear understanding of the UPESEAT 2026 syllabus along with the exam pattern.
-The authority will soon release the UPESEAT application form om the official website, upes.ac.in.
-Candidates will be able to check the official exam notification along with the registration details.
+The UPESEAT paper will have 4 sections- Physics, Chemistry, Mathematics and English language comprehension.
+It is important to understand the UPESEAT 2026 syllabus along with the exam pattern.
 For the complete UPESEAT 2026 exam pattern, check below.

 • UPESEAT 2026 Exam Pattern